 - The Story of Five Families of Old Town: Walking Tour

 - Blockbuster: Downtown Commercial Historic Buildings: Walking Tour

-If you are interested scheduling a presentation for your group, please email us or call us at: 503-481-2479.
+If you are interested in scheduling a presentation for your group, please email us or call us at: 503-481-2479.

 Civic Event Remarks

 Members of the Society have also been asked to speak at civic events.